FNNDSC/pman/README.md

 ## Missing Features

+_pman_'s configuration has gotten messy over the years because it attempts to provide an interface across vastly different systems.
+Some mixing-and-matching of options are unsupported:

 - `IGNORE_LIMITS=yes` only works with `CONTAINER_ENV=docker` (or podman).
 - `JOB_LABELS=...` only works with `CONTAINER_ENV=docker` (or podman) and `CONTAINER_ENV=kubernetes`.
 - `CONTAINER_USER` does not work with `CONTAINER_ENV=cromwell`
 - `CONTAINER_ENV=cromwell` does not forward environment variables.
+- `STORAGE_TYPE=host` is not supported for Kubernetes

 ## TODO